realmjh/realmjh/README.md

 ## What I'm Working With

 **Languages:** C#, Python, JavaScript, Java, C++
-**Specialty:** Digital forensics, tracking people down, analyzing digital footprints
+**Specialty:** Digital forensics/Intelligence, Cybersecurity, Programming

 I love tracking and tracing things.
 I consider myself to be a master of social engineering.
 If someone leaves something behind online, I'll find it.
 You'd be really surprised to find out how much of your information is out there.